Ole Miss evens regional at Arkansas with 13-5 win

 FAYETTEVILLE, Ark. — Tyler Keenan homered and drove in four runs and Ole Miss tied its super regional series against Arkansas with a 13-5 win Sunday.

-Ole Miss (41-26) scored eight runs in the first and second innings to erase an early 2-0 deficit and force a third game on Monday with the winner advancing to the College World Series in Omaha.
+Ole Miss (41-26) scored eight runs in the first and second innings to erase an early 2-0 deficit and force a third game at 3 p.m. on Monday with the winner advancing to the College World Series in Omaha, Nebraska.

+The Rebels are 5-0 this postseason in elimination games, but Ole Miss coach Mike Bianco downplayed that during Sunday’s postgame interviews.

+“You’ve asked that question a couple of times,” Bianco joked with reporters, “but I can’t answer that in a way to help your story.”

-Arkansas (45-18) jumped out to a 2-0 lead in the top of the first inning on Dominic Fletcher’s two-run home run, but the Rebels answered back in the bottom of the first when first baseman Cole Zabowski crushed a three-run homer off Arkansas starter Connor Noland, who did not make it out of the second inning after allowing four runs.
+Arkansas (45-18) jumped out to a 2-0 lead in the top of the first inning on Dominic Fletcher’s two-run home run, but the Rebels answered back in the bottom of the first when first baseman Cole Zabowski crushed a three-run homer off Arkansas starter Connor Noland.

+“He threw me a change-up,” Zabowski said.
+“He threw me a change-up the pitch before.
+I was just trying to see him up in the zone and I got a good pitch to hit.”

 Ole Miss never trailed the rest of the way, scoring five more runs in the second inning.
 Keenan drove in three with a bases-loaded triple to extend Ole Miss’ lead to 7-2, then Keenan scored on a fielder’s choice.
 His 15th homer of the season in the sixth gave Ole Miss a 9-5 lead.